 If the burlap starts to separate from carpet, simply glue back in place.
 A commercial grade glue gun prevents this altogether and creates a permanent bond.

 By April from Albany, GA

 Share on ThriftyFunThis page contains the following solutions.
 Have something to add?
 Please share your solution!

 Make your ladder safe by wrapping burlap around the bottom rung to wipe your feet before climbing.

 Evergreens, especially newly planted ones, can be damaged by winter sun and winds, which dry the foliage.
 Shield them with burlap stapled to stakes set 6 inches away from the plants on all sides.
-You can prevent them from spreading or breaking under the weight of snow by tying sturdy string around them.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.